Girolamo Zulian: Patron of Canova

 In 1777, Zulian became ambassador to Rome.
 Shortly after, Canova moved there on a study trip financed by the state.
 Zulian took Canova under his patronage and protection, and significantly helped him in Rome, welcoming him as his guest and allowing him to turn some rooms of his palace into his studio.
 In 1781, Zulian commissioned the Theseus and the Minotaur from Canova, one of Canova's earliest works after settling in Rome.
-This sculpture greatly contributed to advance Canova's career.
+This sculpture greatly contributed to advancing Canova's career.
 According to Giuseppe Tambroni, it is to this statue and Zulian's trust in Canova that the beginning of the latter's glory might be ascribed.
 Canova had been criticized in Rome at first.
-However, Zulian decided not to listen to his first judge, and instead trusted the counsel of Hamilton, who had approved of Canova's work.
+However, Zulian decided not to listen to his first judge and instead trusted the counsel of Hamilton, who had approved of Canova's work.

-Zulian also gave Canova the marble block for the Theseus.
+Zulian also gave Canova the marble block for Theseus.
 He left the choice of subject for this commission to Canova.
 It was Canova's friend Gavin Hamilton who suggested Theseus and the slaughtered Minotaur from Ovid's Metamorphoses to him.
 The subject is also intended as an Enlightenment allegory of reason triumphing over irrationality.

-Zulian also commissioned a plan of Padua from Giovanni Volpato (the famous Pianta di Padova) while in Rome.
+Zulian also commissioned a map of Padua from Giovanni Volpato (the famous Pianta di Padova) while in Rome.
 He donated the original to the Padua Academy, which named him an honorary member, and to which he made other donations in the years, including an ancient tablet discovered by Fortis, which confirmed the existence of the cult of Isis in Albano, and a bust of Cardinal Bembo.
 Zulian also commissioned a bust of Torquato Tasso from Giuseppe Angelini during his embassy in Rome, which he donated to his friend Pierantonio Serassi.

 Zulian, following the advice of Canova, transferred a well-known sculpture, the Mezzo piede di un Colosso, to Venice a few years before 1785.
 Foreseeing the hard times which were to befall Venice, Zulian transferred three other important sculptures to Venice, that is the pair Teste di satiro e satiressa and a relief of Mithras killing a bull.
-Zulian asked his friend Canova, whom he much helped in Rome, to restore the sculptures.
-Canova is known for his unavailability to restore sculptures, however, he made an exception for his friend the ambassador, and quickly answered that he would complete the restoration of the marbles.
+Zulian asked his friend Canova, whom he had much helped in Rome, to restore the sculptures.
+Canova is known for his unavailability to restore sculptures, however, he made an exception for his friend, the ambassador, and quickly answered that he would complete the restoration of the marbles.
 Canova wrote:

 Dopo pranso l'Ambasciatore mi mando' con Selva a vedere il pié che sta nel cortile per andare dal Segretario perché lo vedessi, avendo piaccere che fosse accomodatto; io lo vidi e gli risposi che l'accomoderò.

 The sculptures are today in the Venice National Archaeological Museum.
 Zulian donated them to the institution in 1795.